-The School of Dentistry offers a doctor of dental surgery degree.
-The School of Dentistry, in addition, also offers graduate programs in the specialities of endodontics, orthodontics and dental materials, as well as a combined program in the specialities of fixed and removable prosthodontics.
+The School of Dentistry grants a doctor of dental surgery degree.
+In addition, the school offers graduate programs in the specialties of endodontics, orthodontics, dental materials and a combined program of fixed and removable prosthodontics.

 LAW SCHOOL

 For more than a century, the Marquette University Law School has been dedicated to training moral and ethical lawyers to meet the changing needs of society.
 The Law School prides itself on producing lawyers capable of representing clients in the "real world," as well as understanding the theoretical and philosophical bases for the law.
 The strong Law School core curriculum prepares students for practice anywhere in the United States.
 In recent years particular emphasis has been placed on business law, intellectual property, children and family and the law, sports law, criminal justice, and international law.
 As a Catholic and Jesuit Law School, Marquette emphasizes the lawyer's obligation to serve the community, to act as an agent of change in society, to provide pro bono legal services, and to act as a responsible and reasonable member of the community.